rdagumampan/elasticsearch-windows-server-cookbook/Windows server setup.md

 /> nssm start "Elasticsearch - HQ"
 ```

 ### VI.
-Challenges
+Noted Challenges
 - Since ES has removed direct suppport for plugins from 5.x, it has been lotmore difficult to setup plugins for ES.
-We are given two choices, to configure the plugin as native to Kibana or self-host in a web server.
+We are given two choices: setup plugin as native to Kibana or self-host in a web server.

 - ELK tools are very much dependent to the version of ES.
-This means we need to always keep in an eye to compatibility matrix to make sure we dont' break things when we upgrade ES or the plugins we use.
+This means we need to always keep an eye on the compatibility matrix to make sure we dont' break things when we upgrade ES or the plugins we use.

 - Several open tools requires that we build the packages ourself.
 Because they are built from different tools, we have to prepare and install their dependencies like python, pip, setuptools, cx_Freeze etc...

-### VII.
-FAQ

 ### VIII.
 Next Steps
 - Verify setup with demo microservice